-By CAR
+By Car

 Williamsburg is located 150 miles south of Washington D.C., approximately midway between Richmond and Norfolk on Interstate 64.
 From Richmond, take I-64 to Exit 234, which is Route 199 to Lightfoot and Williamsburg.
-The first part of this road is limited access.
 Turn left onto Jamestown Road, which is the second traffic light.
-Continue until you reach Campus Drive.
-Turn left into the parking lot located along Campus Drive and Jamestown Road.
-The Office of Admission and Professional Services is located in Jones Hall (Room 100), the second building from Campus Drive.
-Metered parking is available in the front of the parking lot or parking is permitted anywhere on campus with a visitor's parking permit which may be obtained through the Parking Services Office on South Boundary.
+Continue until you reach Ukrop Way.
+Turn left into the parking garage located on Ukrop Way.
+The Office of Academic Programs is located in Jones Hall (Room 100), directly across Ukrop Way from the parking garage.
+Parking is permitted anywhere on campus with a visitor's parking permit, which may be obtained through the Parking Services Office located within the parking garage.
 From Norfolk/Virginia Beach on I-64, take Exit 242A, Route 199.
 At the fourth traffic light (approximately 5 miles), Jamestown Road, take a right.
 Follow the directions above from Jamestown Road.